allanchua101/serverless-ninja/006-ai-apis/001-classifiers/README.md

-# Building Classification Hate Speech Classifiers
+# Building JS-based Hate Speech Classification Model

 This section contains a simple implementation of hate speech classification using the following technologies: